12 Fantastic Uses for Apples

 10. Helps to Remove Excessive Salt

-Maybe it’s only happened to me, but have you ever made the mistake of adding too much salt to a casserole or a pot of soup?
-To fix this dinner-time disaster, cut up a few slices of apple and add them in with whatever concoction you’re brewing up.
-In just a few moments they’ll suck up a bunch of that salt and then you can make them disappear by tossing them out.
+Maybe it’s only happened to me, but have you ever made the mistake of adding too much salt to a casserole or a soup pot?
+To fix this dinner-time disaster, cut up a few slices of apple and add them to whatever concoction you’re brewing up.
+In just a few moments, they’ll suck up a bunch of that salt, and then you can make them disappear by tossing them out.
 No harm was done!

 11. Apple Tealight Holders

-You could also core out your apples and then use them to create a tealight holder out of them.
+You could also core out your apples and then use them to create a tealight holder.
 This may seem a bit odd, but there’s no arguing that it’s clever.
-Now this is one of my favorite fantastic uses for apples.
+Now, this is one of my favorite fantastic uses for apples.
+You cut out the top of the apple and tightly fit the tea light in the apple.

 12. Apple Cinnamon Potpourri

 Could your home use a freshening up a bit?
-Make your own homemade potpourri by spending a day hiking in the woods to find some of your ingredients.
+Make your homemade potpourri by hiking in the woods to find some of your ingredients.
 Some of them include pinecones, flower petals, and nandina berries.
-You’ll also need to add to your jar cinnamon sticks, whole cloves, allspice berries, cinnamon oil, ground cinnamon, and of course, apple slices.
+You’ll also need to add to your jar cinnamon sticks, whole cloves, allspice berries, cinnamon oil, ground cinnamon, and apple slices.
 Here’s more on how to make apple cinnamon potpourri

 Swedish Apple Pie Recipe